aws/s2n-tls/codebuild/README.md

 #### Design

 - How does CodeBuild decide what to install/test ?
-   To match with Travis and minimize rewriting, the environment variables passed to the job dictate what is installed and which tests get run.
+   Historically the environment variables passed to the job dictate what is installed and which tests get run.
+CodeBuild has a pattern where environment variables can be over-ridden by CloudWatch events or batch jobs, so in some cases the CodeBuild job definition is generic or filled with placeholders (e.g. s2nFuzzScheduled).
 - Why not build docker images with the dependencies layered in ?
   This is the end goal: get tests running in CodeBuild first, then optimize the containers where it makes sense.